gangaaram/carapark-availability-pipeline/README.md

 ```
 ### Retrieving the Latest Availability

 The code used in the frontend to retrieve data from BigQuery is [here](https://github.com/gangaaram/carapark-availability-pipeline/blob/main/python-get-data.py/).
+It retrieves the data whenever someone loads the frontend UI and a call to the API is made.

 ### Frontend UI